Freshmen Admissions Process & Required Documentation

 Accepted students who intend to enter RIT will receive a letter from RIT’s Office of Financial Aid and Scholarships with the Verification Form and instructions for submitting the required tax transcript.
 Go to IRS.gov/transcript.
 This is in addition to the documentation that needs to be provided to the HEOP office identified in Step 4.

 The HEOP office provides ongoing guidance and communication to assist accepted students in submitting documentation.
 Please direct any questions regarding HEOP documentation to Kris Shamp at (585) 475-2506 or by email at email@example.com.

-All incoming freshmen attend the summer pre-freshmen program.
+All incoming freshmen attend a summer pre-freshmen program, DDI Summer Experience.
 Please see the Summer Program page on the Services and Support tab for a full description of the summer program.
 Students live on campus while taking college credit courses and non-credit course(s).
 The credit courses can be applied to students’ degree requirements.
 Weekend cultural and social activities are sponsored by RIT.
 HEOP counselors meet regularly with each student.
 Peer and professional tutors and the use of computer labs also help students with the completion of classroom assignments.
 Summer tuition, room, board, and other costs are at no charge to the student.

 *Students are highly encouraged to earn grades of B or better in the summer program.
 Students who earn grades of C or higher will be eligible to enter RIT as a full-time HEOP student the following fall semester.
 Students performing below these minimum standards will be subject to further review.